 The ideas so gathered will be deliberated upon and distilled to arrive at the core values which will resonate with the company’s mission.
-Once finalised the values will be communicated to all the employees of the organisation
+Once finalized the values will be communicated to all the employees of the organization

 Ideology Behind Setting Up Core Values in an Organisation

 Core values support the vision of the company and help shape its culture

 It is possible for a company to attract the best talent pool when their culture speaks for them.
 Employees of such strong organizations become the representatives of the company even when they are away from the office environment.
 Their individual culture speaks of the company’s culture.

 Core values help the company in decision-making processes

 The values laid down by the company become the crux of any decision, a tool that helps to arrive at a suitable decision.
 A decision which embodies most core values will work to keep the image of the company in the market intact

 Core values are fast becoming recruiting and retention tools